How a Fire Extinguisher, an Allergic Reaction, and an ER Visit Improved My Life

 The bar owner got wind of my trip to the ER and his paranoia kicked in.

-He denied that the chemical spray had anything to do with my allergic reaction, but still, he wanted to help.
+He denied that the chemical spray had anything to do with my allergic reaction, but he still wanted to help.

 On the appointed day, I walked to a tiny, unmarked, frame house in my neighborhood.
 Althea, barely five feet tall and very pregnant, ushered me into a small treatment room on the first floor of her house.

-I hopped on the examination table and she took my left wrist in her left hand.
+I hopped on the examination table, and she took my left wrist in her left hand.

 “Oh.”